 A Friend Who Made Things Happen

-An appreciative Bill Cumming (b.
-1917) wrote: "She was a friend who made things happen, and I would be hard-pressed to even guess at how many people heard of my work initially from her and were brought around to meet me and to buy something out of the studio and to sit and talk and drink a little something and share a few kind and not-so-kind words" (Cumming, 208).
+An appreciative Bill Cumming (1917-2010) wrote: "She was a friend who made things happen, and I would be hard-pressed to even guess at how many people heard of my work initially from her and were brought around to meet me and to buy something out of the studio and to sit and talk and drink a little something and share a few kind and not-so-kind words" (Cumming, 208).

 Betty Bowen played an active part in civic affairs, helping organize support for the arts and for historic preservation.
 She was an original member of the Seattle Arts Commission, a founding member of the Pacific Northwest Arts and Crafts Center, and a founding member and chair of the Allied Arts Historic Preservation Committee.
 She was one of the organizers of the successful effort to preserve the Pike Place Market as a designated historic district, and served on the board of Friends of the Market.